WERNER, ANTON. PROCLAMATION OF THE GERMAN EMPIRE. 1885

 OVERVIEW

-German history spans more than 1000 years, yet the country itself is younger than the United States.
+The Napoleonic era saw profound changes in German territories as Napoleon's forces reshaped political boundaries.
 Germany was unified as a country in 1871 under the leadership of the Prussian statesman Otto von Bismarck.
 This unification was a pivotal moment in German history, as it marked the beginning of a new era of national identity and geopolitical power.
+Germany rapidly industrialized, becoming a formidable economic and military power.

 Following unification, Germany had to contend with surrounding imperial powers that regarded the new country as a competitor in an unjust and skeptical way.
 This tension led to World War I, a catastrophic conflict that saw Germany pitted against a coalition of powerful nations.
 The war ended with the Treaty of Versailles, a controversial agreement that imposed heavy reparations on Germany.
 Not a few Germans had put their hopes into National Socialism to restore the nation´s pride and to drain the supposed treasonous swamp.